Red-Flag Monthly Calendar

 December

-- Increasing thought/deliberation about suicide occurs from inability to cope with the pressures of academic and social expectations.
+- Increasing thought/deliberation about suicide occurs from the inability to cope with the pressures of academic and social expectations.

-- Final exam pressures including anxiety, fear and guilt increase as exams approach and papers become due.
+- Final exam pressures, including anxiety, fear, and guilt, increase as exams approach and papers become due.
 Increased use of alcohol and drugs is related.

 - Financial worries occur with the thought of holiday gifts and travel costs.